Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Results

 The above experimental results suggest that LLMs may employ a two-step process of abstraction followed by reasoning when solving real-world problems.
-Naturally, we now aim to explore where this mechanism occurs within the model.
-To this end, we conduct experiments on Phi-3-4B model, freezing certain parameters (either the first or last several layers of the 32-layer architecture) during the MisFT process.
-The results are shown in \cref{result_freeze}.
+We now aim to explore where this mechanism occurs within the model.
+To this end, we conduct partial MisFT by freezing either the first or last several layers of the model, see Fig~\ref{result_freeze}.

-When the shallow layers are frozen, the model's performance on both evaluations decreases as the number of frozen layers increases, with a difference not exceeding 15\%.
-In contrast, when the deep layers of the LLM are frozen, the fine-tuned model shows no significant decline in performance within the fine-tuning domain, yet experiences a steep drop in the domain of math word problems.
-By layer 27, the performance gap between the two evaluation scenarios has reached 80\%.
+Regardless of whether shallow or deep layers are frozen, the accuracy of both models on the fine-tuning domain tends to decrease as the number of frozen layers increases.
+Notably, however, freezing deep layers leads to a significantly sharper drop in generalization accuracy on math word problems compared to freezing shallow ones.
+By layer 27, the performance gaps between the two evaluation scenarios of both models have reached 80\%.
 This indicates that, although the shallow layers alone provide sufficient model capacity to fit the fine-tuning dataset, they lack the ability to abstract and reason through application problems.
-This finding further supports the view that specific layers (especially \emph{deep} ones) are responsible for rule mapping and the integration of reasoning processes.
+This finding further supports the view that specific layers (especially \textit{deep} ones) are responsible for rule mapping and the integration of reasoning processes.